 It’s a long journey between Hobart and Strahan, but the scenery is stunning and well worth the effort!

-Keep planning your Lap of Tasmania road trip
+Start your Tasmania road trip

 Happy road tripping!